DanParkinson/Dec-2024-Hackathon/README.md

 Also being able share their recipes with other users.

 ### Users
-In order to fully understand our users' needs, we asked Microsoft Co-pilot to draw up some user personas based on our project brief.
+In order to fully understand our users needs, we asked Microsoft Co-pilot to draw up some user personas based on our project brief.
 We refined the prompts and after three tries and some refinement afterwards, here are the personas we used:

 - Persona 1: "Emily Johnson is a 32-year-old teacher from Leeds"<br>
   She loves discovering new Christmas dessert recipes to make for her family and friends during the holiday season.<br>
   Emily wants a website where she can easily find and save her favorite recipes to try later.
 She also enjoys sharing her own baking creations with the community.<br>